kuzudb/kuzudb.github.io/docs/blog/factorization.md

 Mhedhbi] came up with (with some polishing from me and my Master's student Pranjal Gupta) and we directly adopted it in Kuzu.

+### Ensuring Sequential Scans
-Ensuring sequential scans: I already told you above that Extend/Expand type join operators that lead to non-sequential scans of database files.
+I already told you above that
+Extend/Expand type join operators that lead to non-sequential scans of database files.
 These operators are not robust and if you are developing a disk-based system, non-sequential scans will not scale.
 That's a mistake.
 Instead, the more robust (though not always the most efficient) join operator is to use HashJoins.
 I'll give a simulation momentarily.

-Avoiding full scans of database files.
+### Avoiding Full Scans of Database Files
 Although I don't like Extend/Expand type join operators, they come with an advantage.
 If you had a simple 1-hop query that only asked for: give me the names of account that Liz has transfered money to.
 Suppose for simplicity, L1 has made only 3 transfers to accounts with internal recordIDs (106, 5, 75).
 Then if you had